 Terminal E. Terminal E, which has 12 gates, including three gates providing two-level jet bridges that can accommodate Group VI aircraft, is used for all arriving international flights requiring federal inspection services and most departures by foreign flag carriers.
 The majority of charter flights utilize Terminal E, although charter flights also operate from other Terminals.
-As of September 1, 2020, JetBlue is leasing Gate E1 on a preferential basis.
-As of December 31, 2020, all of the gates in Terminal E aside from Gate E1 are common use facilities; however, there are five domestic carriers (Allegiant, Frontier, Hawaiian, JetBlue and Sun Country) that serve U.S. destinations that currently lease gates on a preferential hourly basis during off peak hours.
-In addition, Silver Airlines, which operates summer seasonal service only, uses the common use facilities.
+As of September 1, 2020, JetBlue is leasing Gate E1 on a preferential basis in accordance with the JetBlue lease.
+As of October 31, 2020, all of the gates in Terminal E aside from Gate E1 are common use facilities; however, there are six domestic carriers (Allegiant, Frontier, Hawaiian, JetBlue, Silver Airlines and Sun Country) that serve U.S. destinations that currently lease gates on a preferential hourly basis during off peak hours.